StevensDeptECE/GrailGUI/docs/XBF.md

 is a formal specification of how to display data including the name of the variables, which can be translated into local languages.

+# Binary Download of Code and Deltas

+Suppose we have code on the server.
+It must be downloaded to the client

+index.grail -->         0 = index.grb
+getstudents.grail -->   1 = getstudents.grb

+LMS.lzma    is a compressed file containing each .grb file download

+suppose later, index.grail is updated, changing index.grb binary delta algorithms (patch)